awsdocs/amazon-ec2-user-guide/doc_source/how-dedicated-hosts-work.md

 Auto\-placement is configured at the host level\.
 It allows you to manage whether instances that you launch are launched onto a specific host, or onto any available host that has matching configurations\.

-When a Dedicated Host's auto\-placement is *disabled*, it only accepts *Host* tenancy instance launches that specify its unique host ID\.
+When the auto\-placement of a Dedicated Host is *disabled*, it only accepts *Host* tenancy instance launches that specify its unique host ID\.
 This is the default setting for new Dedicated Hosts\.

-When a Dedicated Host's auto\-placement is *enabled*, it accepts any untargeted instance launches that match its instance type configuration\.
+When the auto\-placement of a Dedicated Host is *enabled*, it accepts any untargeted instance launches that match its instance type configuration\.

 When launching an instance, you need to configure its tenancy\.
-Launching an instance onto a Dedicated Host without providing a specific `HostId`, enables it to launch on any Dedicated Host that has auto\-placement *enabled* and matches its instance type\.
+Launching an instance onto a Dedicated Host without providing a specific `HostId` enables it to launch on any Dedicated Host that has auto\-placement *enabled* and that matches its instance type\.

 ### Host Affinity<a name="dedicated-hosts-affinity"></a>